GoranTolusic/sports/README.md

 -RUN WITHOUT DOCKER-

-SETUP books project (Make sure that Node.js (version >= 12, except for v13) is installed on your operating system and npm)
+SETUP sports project (Make sure that Node.js (version >= 12, except for v13) is installed on your operating system and npm)

 Requirements: